 However, this is just a fictional example, but does it translate into reality?
 The answer to this question is obvious.
 There wouldn’t be so many lawyers advertising on television if it didn’t help them get gigs.
 And the information highway, aka the Internet, is one of the best ways to start putting a name out there.
-People now look to the Internet to help them make their consumer decisions and do their research just like the HKD Law lawyers company.
+People now look to the Internet to help them make their consumer decisions and do their research.
 Using the internet nowadays would add a great help to anyone’s business.

 When thinking about web design ideas for lawyers, do not piggy back off the competition.
 Apparently, that would be vexing to the competition, and the lawyer could ironically end up being sued.

 Regarding what will sell, think about compelling content with appropriate images.
 Content is what will resonate with the reader most.
 The person who is looking to enlist law services needs to hear stories that are similar to their own.
 If the website is filled with hypothetical situations, then there are more chances that one of the stories is similar to what the potential client is going through.
 Try to organize content so that the human interest element of the law is at the forefront.
 People are looking to hire someone who can relate.